Post

 Publishing to a registry rather than referencing Git directly might seem like extra overhead, but at scale it changes everything.

-With Git references like ?ref=main or a commit SHA, there’s no real visibility into what changed or whether it’s safe to upgrade.
-With semver-tagged releases, the intent is explicit.
-A patch bump from 1.4.1 to 1.4.2 is safe to consume without review.
-A minor bump adds functionality.
-A major bump means teams need to assess the breaking changes before upgrading.
+With Git references like ?ref=main or a raw commit SHA, there is no real visibility into what changed between two versions or whether the change is safe for downstream consumers to absorb.
+With semver-tagged releases the intent of the change is explicit at a glance, so that a patch bump from 1.4.1 to 1.4.2 is something the consumer can take in without ceremony, a minor bump tells them something has been added that they can choose to use, and a major bump warns them that there are breaking changes inside they will want to assess carefully before upgrading.

 Pipeline-driven consumption

-Modules aren’t applied manually.
-Every product IaC repo runs through our shared Azure Pipelines template library, which handles the full plan/apply lifecycle.
-It initialises against the correct Artifactory registry, runs terraform plan on PR, and gates terraform apply behind environment promotion approvals.
+Modules are never applied manually in this setup, which is something I want to be deliberate about.
+Every product IaC repo runs through our shared Azure Pipelines template library, which handles the full plan and apply lifecycle from a single trusted place.
+The pipeline initialises against the correct Artifactory registry, runs terraform plan on every PR so that reviewers can see exactly what will change, and gates the terraform apply itself behind environment promotion approvals from the people who own the environment in question.

 Module upgrades get tested in staging before reaching production, and there’s a full audit trail of what changed and when regardless of which product team’s repo was involved.